awabom/3dprint/SV08/Mainline-Modded/README.md

 Base your profiles on the Voron profiles for the material you use, but increase the "Max volumetric speed".
 For PLA, ABS and ASA - set to e.g. 20 mm3/s - and you can actually go even higher!

 ### PrusaSlicer profile

+ * NOTE: This is slightly less updated than the OrcaSlicer profile.

  * Skip all the profile setup and just import it from a g-code file?
 Use File -> Import -> Import Config... with this file: [PrusaSlicerProfile.gcode](PrusaSlicerProfile.gcode)